KaipoJames/Caesar-Cipher-JS/README.md

       // OUTPUT: {msg: "MY ADDRESS NUMBER CHANGED FROM 432 TO 434", shift: 3}
     ```

+## Other Available Methods
+ - In version 1.2.1, various other methods are now accesible for you to import into yoru project.
+ - They are small methods which might be useful incase you are implementing your own methods.
+ -  New methods added:
+    - getRandomShift() returns a random shift.
+    - checkForEmptyShift(shift, text) returns text if there is no shift.
+    - shiftLetter(letter, shift) returns the next letter and the next position of the letter
+    - isLetter(input) returns true if input is a letter, otherwise returns false.
+    - isNegative(input) returns true if input is a negative number, else: false.

 ## Running Tests
  - run ``` npm install ``` to install project dependencies.
  - run ``` npm run test ``` to execute all tests.